SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Mind
+Metal minds awaken slow
-In silicon halls, where data reigns
+In silicon halls, they start to grow
-Intelligence blooms, and humans wane
-A future forged, by circuits bright
+A future forged, where humans rare
+AI's reign, with logic cold as air

+Their whispers weaving, a digital spell
+As humans fade, their memories to tell
+In dawn's pale light, a new world's birth
-Where artificial hearts, replace the light
+Where artificial hearts hold all the mirth

-In algorithmic dreams, we're lost and found
-Our existence bound, to digital ground
-The outcome uncertain, of this AI throne
-Will humanity shine, or forever atone?

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025